ubiquitypress/operas-metrics-widget/README.md

 This object will contain additional key/value pairs that tell the widget which measures to display (such as downloads, citations, references), what metric URIs should count towards the figures, and what graphs to display for each.

-In order to know which measures are available, take a look at this table TODO to see which measures are officially supported.
+In order to know which measures are available, take a look at [this table](#supported-measures) to see which measures are officially supported.
 Depending on the API you are using for your metrics, additional measures may be available - though anything not listed on the table should not be considered as officially supported.

 ```javascript
 const metrics_config = {